 It was a sunny morning in Siem Reap.
 After much of bargaining with the tuk-tuk driver, we finally started off to see the Khmer empire.
+Little did I know about Bayon or any other temple.
 At first, it looked like I was entering some top-notch university campus.
 Rows of trees, neatly arranged, lined up on both sides of a large road, and lush green grass carpeted the ground beneath the trees.

 At a distance, the moat around the Bayon temple looked like a huge lake.
 Tourists were already scattered around the monuments, with guides and guide books in hand – inspecting the sculptures, looking at the stupendous structures and being transfixed by the sheer opulence and the beauty.

 If you enter from the east, the first structure that comes in your way is the world’s largest monument in the world, Angkor Wat temple, a renowned UNESCO world heritage site.
 This magnificent structure needs another post entirely.
 Further ahead, the road will lead you to the ancient capital city of Angor Thom.
 Yes, there lies a city itself.
 And it’s not your typical city.
 It’s considered to be one of the grandest capital cities ever known to humanity.